Table of Contents

 The Johns Hopkins engineers made another interesting discovery when they looked at the role of lubricants.
 The team purchased three popular products used to “grease” a bicycle chain: a wax-based lubricant, a synthetic oil and a “dry” lithium-based spray lubricant.
 In lab tests comparing the three products, there was no significant difference in energy efficiency.
 “Then we removed any lubricant from the chain and ran the test again,” Spicer recalls.
 “We were surprised to find that the efficiency was essentially the same as when it was lubricated.”

-The researcher speculates that a bicycle lubricant does not play a critical role under clean lab conditions, using a brand new chain.
-But it may contribute to energy efficiency in the rugged outdoors.
 “The role of the lubricant, as far as we can tell, is to take up space so that dirt doesn’t get into the chain,” Spicer says.
 “The lubricant is essentially a clean substance that fills up the spaces so that dirt doesn’t get into the critical portions of the chain where the parts are very tightly meshed.
 But in lab conditions, where there is no dirt, it makes no difference.
 On the road, we believe the lubricant mostly assumes the role of keeping out dirt, which could very well affect friction in the drive train.”

 John Hopkins University News Release, August 19, 1999

 The stated speculation is why lubricants work when real chains get dirty and are sprayed with water.
 The article and news release did not say which lubricants were best.
-The Johns Hopkins tests were full Load Tests (see Bike Chains 4) which had a range of error of +/- 1 %.

-There is research in industrial and automotive lubricants.
-Industrial discoveries are guarded from imitation and distribution by employee loyalty and legal mechanisms to protect the advantages of existing manufacturers and of innovators.
-Lubrication engineers, tribologists, and other experts, whether employed by academic institutions or businesses developing and selling products, refer to standards that are generally accepted to describe things that are believed to happen according to physical laws.
 In the early and middle parts of the 20th century, the lubrication and bearing industries developed tests and equipment.
 The Timken OK Load was a device manufactured and sold by the American manufacturer, the Timken Company.
 The test method was known as block and ring.
 ASTM International (formerly the American Society for Testing and Materials) sets standards.
 The ASTM standard for block and ring testing is ASTM G77,, as last revised in 2017.
 The paper that lays out the ASTM G77 process is paywalled.
 The process can be followed with small testing machines that applying known force (a weight on lever) to a sample block of metal against a metal ring turned by the energy of an electric motor at a known speed.
 These devices are used in industry to test or demonstrate the effects of lubricants in reducing friction.
 It would be remarkable if any cyclist had such a friction testing machine or the knowledge and skill to use it.
 ASTM developed a process that manufacturers of bearing and lubricants can follow, but does not certify the tests performed by manufacturers.
 I am not aware of any agency or body that tests lubricants and certifies that lubricants consistently meet standards.
 ASTM does not have, as far as I can tell, standards for bicycle chains and lubricants.
-It is rare for a bike chain lubricant manufacturer to refer to ASTM G77 or any other ASTM standards.
+Bike chain lubricant manufacturers do not to refer to ASTM G77 or any ASTM standards.

-Penetration and distibution
+Penetration and distribution

 A fluid film can be displaced, disrupted, or diluted by the operation of the device or the introduction of foreign liquids such as water.
 The mains ideas about chain lube were/are that it should be thin enough to penetrate into the spaces where metal surfaces are in contact, and viscous enough to maintain a film, and it should adhere to the metal parts and form a film coating the metal parts it is protecting.
 A bicycle chain only needs a few drops of an effective lubricant to form a film or deposit a coating in the spaces between the moving metal surfaces that bear on each other in bike chains.
 John Allen at Bicycle Technical Information (“BTI” or Sheldon Brown’s pages), noted: